We take playing very seriously.

 Kids learn how to create a character from a place of instinct and play.
 They also amass skills in singing, dance, speech, and improvisation taught by master teachers and performers at the top of their field.

-Seussical Kids runs for 14 sessions on Wednesdays from September 13 – December 20, 2017 from 4:15p-5:45p at the First Unitarian Congregational Society in Brooklyn Heights.
+Willy Wonka Kids runs for 16 sessions from 4:15p-5:45p at the First Unitarian Congregational Society in Brooklyn Heights.
 For ages 6-11.

 Young people become confident with Shakespeare’s world, language and characters as they learn how to interpret a role with technique and courage.
 Classically trained professional actors assist the players in their physical, vocal and emotional transformations.